 We like to think that, as adults, we have more focus.
-That we can keep our attention on-task and not lose track like we did when we were kids in a classroom.
+That we can keep our attention on-task.
+Not lose track like we did when we were kids in a classroom.
 That perception is… really, really not true.
 Boring is boring, no matter what age we are.
 If the material is being presented in a manner that doesn’t engage every part of our minds, you’re going to lose focus.
 That’s simply part of being human.

 Step 1: Components of a Webinar